Digraph Coloring and Distance to Acyclicity: Definitions, Notation and Preliminaries

 We use standard graph-theoretic notation.
 All digraphs are loopless and have no parallel arcs; two oppositely oriented arcs between the same pair of vertices, however, are allowed and are called a \emph{digon}.
-The in-degree (respectively, out-degree) of a vertex is the number of arcs going out of (respectively coming into) a vertex.
+Oriented graphs are digraphs which do not contain any digons.
+The in-degree (respectively, out-degree) of a vertex is the number of arcs coming into (respectively going out of) a vertex.
 The degree of a vertex is the sum of its in-degree and out-degree.
 For a set of arcs $F$, $V(F)$ denotes the set of their endpoints.
 For a set of vertices $S$ of a digraph $D$, $D[S]$ denotes the digraph induced by $S$ and $N[S]$ denotes the closed neighborhood of $S$, that is, $S$ and all vertices that have an arc to or from $S$.

 The \emph{chromatic number} of a graph $G$ is the minimum number of colors $k$ needed to color the vertices of $G$ such that each color class is an independent set.
 We say that a digraph $D=(V,E)$ is \emph{$k$-colorable} if we can color the vertices of $D$ with $k$ colors such that each color class induces an acyclic subdigraph (such a coloring is called a \emph{proper $k$-coloring}).
 The \emph{dichromatic number}, denoted by $\vec{\chi}(D)$, is the minimum number $k$ for which $D$ is $k$-colorable.
+The maximum degree of a graph or digraph is denoted with $\Delta$.